chaynHQ/Impact-Reports/README.md

 After three years of planning, developing and testing, [Soul Medicine](https://soulmedicine.io/) was rolled out to the public in 2019.
 Chayn prides itself on creating detailed and useful guides.
 But we know that they can overwhelm some survivors.
 For those who need shorter content on their own terms, we built [Soul Medicine](https://soulmedicine.io/).
 It’s a platform that provides free micro-courses (or “pathways”) on key topics that help survivors through their recovery.
 All users need is a smartphone with an internet connection to get started!

 Thanks to a generous grant from Comic Relief, we’ve been able to build this with safety and sustainability in mind, leaning on a mixed team of contractors and volunteers.
-Written by survivors, each course is broken down into bite-sized and easy-to-follow “notes” all available in English, Urdu and Arabic.
+Written by survivors, each course is broken down into bite-sized and easy-to-follow “notes” all available in English, Urdu, and Arabic.
 The content includes existing Chayn guides and new courses such as dealing with self-confidence and stress.

 Knowing that many women signing up to Soul Medicine may be living in abusive relationships, we wanted to make sure that the pathways could be shared as discreetly as possible.
-Users can choose their language and customise notification settings so they receive alerts only on the days and times that are safe.
+Users can choose their language and customise notification settings so they receive alerts only on the days and times that are safe for them.
 There’s even an option to disguise the email’s subject line so users can feel safe receiving notifications in their inbox.

 The project has had a really wonderful response from survivors and partners.
 When we tested the platform with women in shelters, one woman said it was like “a warm hug” and we could not have asked for a better description.
 This is exactly what we wanted it to be.